Eclipsess/Awesome-Efficient-Reasoning-LLMs/README.md

 - **Evaluation methods and benchmarks** for assessing reasoning efficiency

 ---

-For a detailed overview, please refer to the [full paper](https://arxiv.org/abs/2503.16419).

 <!-- omit in toc -->
 ## 📚 Table of Contents